SELECTION OF QUESTIONS AND ANSWERS

 - You are unclear about your aims and objectives.
 Different people, understandably, will have different aims and objectives, and these will be conditioned by their concept of kungfu.
 Yet, no matter what they are, if you bear them in mind and periodically access your progress or otherwise according to your aims and objectives, you will have a better perspective and control over your training.

 - Your methods are inferior.
 Of course if you have a good teacher or if you have learned good techniques from good books, your methods will be better.
 But even if you only employ what is presently available to you now, you can improve your methods much by considering questions like the following.
 Why do I practise my forms and my techniques?
 Is the purpose for beautiful demonstration, for health or for self-defence?
 How do I fare when compared to my classmates, or to myself six months ago?

-Yes, in terms of health and vitality, chi kung and kungfu exercises are far superior to western strength and endurance training, and can replace them altogether and achieve better results in shorter time.
+In terms of health and vitality, chi kung and kungfu exercises are far superior to Western strength and endurance training, and can replace them altogether and achieve better results in shorter time.
 Here are some points to substantiate my opinion.

-- In the western methods a lot of toxic waste is produced but is left inside the body with far- reaching consequences, such as blocking nervous energy flow.
-Chi kung and kungfu exercises cleanse the body off toxic waste.
+- In the Western methods a lot of toxic waste is produced but is left inside the body with far-reaching consequences, such as blocking nervous energy flow.
+Chi kung and kungfu exercises cleanse the body of toxic waste.